Printer Friendly

 Patient teaching

 • Explain drug therapy to patient.
-Assure him he'll be monitored continuously.
+Assure him he will be monitored continuously.

 • As appropriate, review all significant and life-threatening adverse reactions and interactions, especially those related to the tests mentioned above.